tednaleid/blog/docs/_posts/2021-05-02-kafka-topic-partitioning-replication.markdown

 Example: The record with the key `"lime"` hashes to partition `0`.
 It was assigned an offset of `1` because it is the second record on that partition.

+Adding a `key` to a record will ensure that all messages with the same key will be sent to the same partition.
+This is useful for consumers who only care about a subset of the data.
+It also ensures that there aren't race conditions when updating a value or, if you're using a compacted topic, that the latest value is preserved.

-#### 3. Otherwise, each batch of records will be assigned to a random partition
+#### 3. else add the record to a batch and send it to a random partition

 If the record wasn't assigned an explicit partition and it doesn't have a key, it will be added to a batch of records that will be [sent to a random partition](https://github.com/apache/kafka/blob/2.8/clients/src/main/java/org/apache/kafka/clients/producer/internals/StickyPartitionCache.java#L60-L63).